 Students have the opportunity to be mentored by faculty conducting research in content areas, including the addictions (smoking, alcohol and other drug use), exercise, nutrition and weight control, HIV/AIDS, and cancer; and with methodological foci in treatment outcome research, longitudinal data analysis, mechanisms of behavior change, community-based participatory research, screening and brief interventions, health disparities and culturally tailored interventions, pharmacotherapies, and multiple co-occurring health risk behaviors.
 Students benefit from a high faculty-to-student ratio, and opportunities to gain experience in writing for publication.

-The School of Public Health is home to several world-class research centers, such as the Center for Alcohol and Addiction Studies, Alcohol Research Center on HIV, Centers for Behavioral and Preventive Medicine, the Institute for Community Health Promotion, the International Health Institute, Center for Gerontology and Health Care Research, and Center for Statistical Sciences.
+The School of Public Health is home to several world-class research centers, such as the Center for Alcohol and Addiction Studies, Center for Health Equity Research, Centers for Behavioral and Preventive Medicine, the International Health Institute, Center for AIDS Research and Population Studies Training Center.
 Our faculty members also collaborate with researchers at Brown’s Population Studies and Training Center, Institute for Brain Sciences, Center for AIDS Research, Center for Evidence Based-Medicine, Mindfulness Center, Center for the Study of Race and Ethnicity in America, as well as the Rhode Island Department of Health.
 These centers and institutes offer doctoral student a rich learning environment in which to explore topics of interest.

 A PhD degree in Behavioral and Social Health Sciences at Brown requires completion of 16 courses for students without a master's degree; up to four (4) of these may be fulfilled by prior graduate coursework.
 Doctoral students must maintain an average of B or higher in the coursework required for the Ph.D., complete written and oral qualifying exams, and a dissertation representing original contribution to the field.